idank/holykeebs-docs/guides/touchpad-module/index.md

 ![touchpad sticky exposed](./touchpad-sticky-exposed.jpg)

 Press the cover into the mount, matte side up, adhereing it to the touchpad.
 The cover is a press fit into the mount and should end up flush.
+Use parallel pliers if you can't do the last corner with your fingers.

 ::: danger